 Speaker: Brenda Richardson, MA, RDN, LD, CD, FAND has more than 30 years of proven success in directing multi-million-dollar food service and nutrition operations.
 Brenda is a national lecturer, author/contributing author of many professional books and publications, and serves on state and national offices in the Academy of Nutrition and Dietetics.

-Course login is valid for 1 year from date of purchase.
-No online course extensions will be granted.
-All online courses are non-refundable.
-CE credit will be given upon successful completion of all required areas of the course including the quiz and evaluation form.
+All webinars are non-refundable.
+CE credit will be given upon successful completion of all required areas of the webinar including the quiz and evaluation form.

 This course is a level II continuing competence.